-The Senior Managers and service delivery staff on all levels utilize the Case Management System to evaluate and compare data.
-Senior Managers utilize data from the Case Management System to direct agency operations, including the performance measures that were specifically identified in the Strategic Management Plan.
-Service delivery staff utilize the Case Management System as a case management tool.
-The Case Management System provides status reports that assist the Counselors and Senior Managers in monitoring the progress of meeting performance measures which include - but are not limited to - referrals received, referrals processed, eligibility determinations, individualized service plans developed, cases successful closed and total served.
+The Senior Managers and service delivery staff on all levels utilize the agency's case management system to review, evaluate and compare data.
+Senior Managers utilize data from the agency's case management system to direct agency operations, including the performance measures that were specifically identified in the Strategic Management Plan.
+Service delivery staff utilize the agency's case management system as a case management tool.
+The case management system provides status reports that assist the Counselors and Senior Managers in monitoring the progress of meeting performance measures which include - but are not limited to - referrals received, applicants to the program, eligibility determinations, individualized service plans developed, cases successful closed and total served.